zeroknowledgediscovery/zedwiki/paper_stage/cognet1.md

 captures the degree of polarization in the network, referred to as the polarization index \\\(\pi(z)\\\) of the network.

-Polarization due to rising social media is a common research topic: [polarization exposure](https://www.science.org/doi/10.1126/science.aaa1160)
+Polarization due to rising social media is a common research topic~\cite{bakshy2015exposure} : [polarization exposure](https://www.science.org/doi/10.1126/science.aaa1160)

 @inproceedings{garimella2018political,